-There are a number of CLA supplements available today, and I believe that many are best avoided, for reasons I'll share with you.
+A number of CLA supplements are available today, and I believe that many are best avoided, for reasons I'll share with you.

 Unfortunately, what I discovered was the sobering fact that some companies simply look for the cheapest CLA they can find.

 Rancidity is the greatest challenge you'll encounter when shopping for a CLA supplement.